bbauska/W3Cx-5of5/README.md

 <h5>JSON data from a REST Web Service</h5>

-Most \"big sites\" provide what we call a REST API.
-This means \"they propose to send/receive data to/from programs over HTTP\", and most of the time the JSON format is one of the possible transport formats for the data.
+Most &quot;big sites&quot; provide what we call a REST API.
+This means &quot;they propose to send/receive data to/from programs over HTTP&quot;, and most of the time the JSON format is one of the possible transport formats for the data.
 Google APIs, Facebook and Amazon APIs are like this.